owens255/Exhibit-Linker/README.md

 - **🔄 Filename Sanitization**: Replace spaces/periods with underscores for compatibility (optional)
 - **📂 Relative Paths**: Maintain links when files are moved together

-# Pointers
+# Tips

 Ensure that Word and Excel are closed before running the script.

-Zip your resulting files if sending to other users.
+Zip your resulting files if sending to others for easy transport.

 # Quick Start